ejhall78/docker-compose-examples/react-python-postgres/README.md

 * **Network:** The services can communicate with each other using their service names (e.g., `db`, `backend`, `frontend`) as hostnames.
 Docker Compose sets up a network that allows this communication.

 * **Environment Variables:** The `docker-compose.yml` file uses environment variables (e.g., `POSTGRES_USER`, `POSTGRES_PASSWORD`, `REACT_APP_API_BASE_URL`).
 Make sure to set these appropriately, especially the database credentials.
 For production environments, consider using more secure methods for managing secrets.

-* **Dockerfile:** This assumes you have Dockerfiles for your `backend` and `frontend` applications in directories named `backend` and `frontend`, respectively.
-The Dockerfiles define how to build the Docker images for those services.